 Skills Desired: farm experience with seeding, transplanting, making soil blocks, watering starts natural building experience herbal medicine skills, knowledge, or interest a passion for learning excellent communication skills must be comfortable living in rustic rural environment among moose and bears

 Meals: We eat 100% from the foods that we hunt-fish-gather-grow from the farm and the wild.
 We provide our own meat, vegetables, goat milk (local goat share),eggs, ferments, and fat (lard).
 We encourage apprentices to truly embrace what it means to eat what’s in season, from the farm and the wild.
 Apprentices prepare their own breakfasts, lunch and most dinners.
 We will share dinners as often as possible.
 We purchase a few INGREDIENTS not grown on the farm for apprentices, like salt, coconut milk, and dried beans from a food Co-op.
 Non-staples and nuts must be purchased independently.
 Your enthusiasm for cooking and eating well will nourish and help sustain your energy during your time here.
 Eating well is core to our vision so we make time to prepare excellent food, by hand, fresh from the farm.
 Apprentices are encouraged to use their cooking time to develop skills working with farm-based, nutrient-dense ingredients.
+A sun oven is available for cooking on sunny days.
+An earth oven is available in the greenhouse but requires planning and preparation.
 Allie and Jed are committed to eating an ancestral diet and adhere to a strict gluten-free diet.
 We cannot accommodate vegetarians or vegans.

 Stipend: Yes, please ask.